RezzaMir/3-digit-temperature-display/README.md

 •	We will use a temp sensor which goes from -40 to 125°C, the same is in TinkerCAD.
 •	We will add to the circuit from the last lab by adding 3 transistors and 2 more displays to control the digits of the display.

-# Breadboard and Dispaly Circuit
+# Circuit on Breadboard and Dispaly 'OFF/ON'

 Display is 'On' with 3 digits